Kentico/xperience-by-kentico-kentico-migration-tool/Migration.Toolkit.CLI/README.md

 The toolkit by default migrates:

 * all system fields from the *CMS_User* and *CMS_UserSettings* tables.
-You can customize which fields are migrated via the `MemberIncludeUserSystemFields` setting.
+You can customize which fields are migrated via the `MemberIncludeUserSystemFields` configuration option.
 See [configuration](#configuration).
 * all custom fields added to the *CMS_User* and *CMS_UserSettings* tables are migrated under `CMS_Member`.
-  > If you are migrating custom fields, the `--custom-modues` migration command must be run before the `--members` command.
+  > If you are migrating custom fields, the `--custom-modules` migration command must be run before the `--members` command.
 For example:

   ```powershell
   Migration.Toolkit.CLI.exe migrate --siteId 1 --custom-modules --sites --users --members